BishalN/Noof/README.md

 - add loading components to all place

 - add time and excerpt to note data type
-- fancy-select modal is getting undefined note data fix that from ui/editor

 - Proper onboarding flow for user
 - Smooth Transition from one note to other or even one notebook to other or tags